stillron/devops-learning-roadmap/learning-plan.md

 - *Future enhancement: Can be deployed as Kubernetes CronJob in Month 3-4*

 #### Reflection

 **What I learned:**
+- Multi-container orchestration with `depends_on: service_completed_successfully` to create sequential pipelines.
+- Migrated from python-dotenv to os.environ for containerized environments, discovering that quotes in .env files are literal when Docker reads them (not stripped like in shell exports).
+- Implemented non-root containers with dynamic UID/GID mapping using `user: ${HOST_UID:-1000}:${HOST_GID:-1000}` for portable bind mount permissions.
+- Set up IAM users with restricted least-privilege policies for S3 and CloudFront access.
+- Created systemd service (oneshot) and timer files for scheduled execution with proper dependencies (After=network-online.target docker.service).
+- Learned Mermaid syntax for architecture diagrams and the .env.example convention for portfolio projects.
+- Understood operational trade-offs between bind mounts (direct access for debugging) vs named volumes (Docker-managed abstraction) for batch jobs.

 **What broke:**
+- Environment variable quote handling - .env file had quotes around values which Docker passed literally to the OAuth API, causing 400 errors.
+Fixed by removing quotes from .env values.
+- UID permission mismatches on bind mounts between laptop (UID 1001) and hardcoded Dockerfile (UID 1000), resolved with runtime user mapping in compose.
+- AWS CLI syntax confusion - used `--dry-run` instead of `--dryrun` for s3 sync command.
+- Typo in exception handler: `RequestExeception` instead of `RequestException` - discovered by testing with bad credentials.
+- Initially structured Mermaid diagram with too many action nodes instead of focusing on components and data flow.

 **How this reinforced Week 3 patterns:**
+- Applied logging patterns from Week 3 but simplified for batch jobs (structured logging without JSON, since no need for centralized aggregation).
+- Used multi-stage Dockerfile pattern with .venv isolation.
+Applied pip-tools from Week 3 for dependency management (requirements.in → requirements.txt).
+- Continued defensive programming with try/except blocks and proper error handling.
+- Made operational decisions about resource limits (chose not to add them for 5-second batch jobs, unlike Week 3's long-running services).
+- Reinforced the pattern of breaking down complex problems - when Mermaid felt overwhelming, stepped back to understand components vs actions.
+- Applied the "do things manually first" pattern by testing with --dryrun before real S3 uploads.

 ---